zeisys/precedents.org_data_collection/README.md

 ## 2R (Column S) - Year/Volume

 **Definition:**
-The year and volume in the format YYYY/ Volume X or YYYY/ Supp.
+The year and volume in the format: YYYY/ Volume X or YYYY/ Supp.
 (X).

 **Examples of Allowed Entries:**
 - `1958/ Volume 1`